JaylenSheard/ECON-Analytical-Modeling/LGR_InsuranceDataset/LRG_Instructions_Findings.md

 ## Results

-- The **linear regression model** achieved an R-squared of X.XXXX, indicating that it explains XX% of the variance in insurance premiums.
+- The **linear regression model** achieved an R-squared of  0.7475, indicating that it explains 74% of the variance in insurance premiums.
 - The **polynomial regression model** achieved an R-squared of 0.7498, with an Adjusted R-squared of 0.7487.
 - Mean Squared Error (MSE) of the polynomial model: 36,666,102.68.
 - Mean Absolute Error (MAE) of the polynomial model: 4,262.26.